Confectionery store

-A confectionery store or confectionery shop (more commonly referred to as a sweet shop in the United Kingdom, a candy shop or candy store in North America, or a lolly shop in Australia and New Zealand) is a store that sells confectionery, whose intended targeted marketing audiences are children and adolescents.
-Most confectionery stores are filled with an assortment of sweets far larger than a grocer or convenience store could accommodate.
-They frequently provide a variety of international sweets and retro delicacies.
-Very often unchanged in layout since their inception, confectioneries are known for their warming and nostalgic feel, specifically one that brings back childhood memories.
+A confectionery store or confectionery shop (more commonly referred to as a sweet shop in the United Kingdom, a candy shop or candy store in North America, or a lolly shop in Australia and New Zealand) is a store that sells confectionery.
+Most confectionery stores are filled with an assortment of sweets far larger than a typical grocery or convenience store.
+They may sell locally-made sweets distinct to the region, international sweets from other countries, or "vintage" delicacies like rock candy or liquorice.